fhircast/sandbox.js/README.md

 # Program Description

-There are three files:  endpoints.js, hub.html and package.json.
+There are seven files:  endpoints.js, hub.html,ai.html,emr.html.pacs.html,reporting.html and package.json.

 * The endpoints.js file provides all listening (client and hub) endpoints using Node.js with the express module.

-* The hub.html file is the client UI that triggers the client subscription requests and performs client event notifications to the hub.
+* There is one HTML file for each client UI.
+They trigger the client subscription requests and performs client event notifications to the hub.

 * The package.json file specifies the Node.js modules used in the app.